-The Pools desire to conform provisions in Paragraph 36 with current practice and to that effect staff has prepared the attached motion (Attachment 1) to bring the proposed revisions to the Court.
+The Pools desire to conform provisions in Paragraph 36 with current practice and to that effect counsel has prepared the attached motion (Attachment 1) to bring the proposed revisions to the Court.

-Concurrently the Overlying (Agricultural) Pool is proposing amendments to its Pooling Plans, consistent with the proposed revisions to Paragraph 36.
-These are being presented as separate items.
+Concurrently the Overlying (Agricultural) Pool is proposing amendments to its Pooling Plan and its Rules and Regulations, consistent with the proposed revisions to Paragraph 36.
+These were presented to the Pools as separate items.